AstarNetwork/astar-docs/docs/learn/dapp-staking.md

 This is useful for _vested_ tokens, which although cannot be transferred to another account, can still be used to participate in dApp staking.

 :::note
-Locked funds cannot be used for paying fees, or for transfer.
+Locked funds **NEVER** leave the staker's wallet - it's only not possible to use those funds for fee payment or for transfer.
 :::

 In order to participate, user must have a `MinimumLockedAmount` of native currency locked.
 This doesn't mean that they cannot lock _less_ in a single call, but total locked amount must always be equal or greater than `MinimumLockedAmount`.